The Gear behind the Woman

 What happens if you are unable to shoot on the Wedding Day?

-While this has NEVER happened before, I’ve learned to never say never.
+While this has NEVER happened before, I've learned to never say never.
 Unless I am physically unable, due to injury, hospitalization, or death in the family, I will be there for you.
 In extreme circumstances, that I would not be able to attend, I would refund your full deposit and do my best to help you find a replacement.
-I cannot guarantee finding another professional photographer, because they will most all be booked on a wedding season Saturday as well.
-Even if it’s a former student of mine from the NSCC, for example, I would try and find you someone.
+The professional photographer social media networks I am a part of act quickly when fellow photographers need help, and I would utilize those connections to guide you towards another available photographer I believe will be a good fit.

 Should we give you a list of pictures?

 I don't need you to provide me with a list, but if you have large or complicated families you can make a list of family and friend combinations, for photographs, that will help keep the picture part of the day organized and running smoothly.
 You could designate a "runner": Someone not directly involved in the wedding party stuff, who knows the "cast".
 That person can be in charge of gathering and calling out shot combinations of people from the list while I'm busy shooting.
 This works well in keeping the photo part of the day stress-free.
 If you email me the list I'll bring a copy with me, just in case!
 Use this list as a checklist of who to tell to go to the park - to be sure everyone involved knows their presence is requested.